 header_footer option as follows:

-content = '_Zen_ in the art of writing http://asciidoctor.org[AsciiDoc].' html = Asciidoctor.convert content, header_footer: true, safe: 'safe'
+content = '_Zen_ in the art of writing https://asciidoctor.org[AsciiDoc].' html = Asciidoctor.convert content, header_footer: true, safe: :safe

 If you need access to the parsed document, you can split the conversion into discrete steps:

-content = '_Zen_ in the art of writing http://asciidoctor.org[AsciiDoc].' document = Asciidoctor.load content, header_footer: true, safe: 'safe' puts document.doctitle html = document.convert
+content = '_Zen_ in the art of writing https://asciidoctor.org[AsciiDoc].' document = Asciidoctor.load content, header_footer: true, safe: :safe puts document.doctitle html = document.convert

-In the spirit of free software, everyone is encouraged to help improve this project.
+New contributors are always welcome!
 If you discover errors or omissions in the source code, documentation, or website content, please don’t hesitate to submit an issue or open a pull request with a fix.
-New contributors are always welcome!

 Here are some ways you can contribute: